anonymous4212/distributed_dp_learning/README.md

 This command trains `N` agents using DP-DSGD on the MNIST classification task using GPU 0.
 The `config` directory holds configuration files for the different experiments, specifying the hyperparameters used for each experiment.
 The first field in every config file is `exp_base`, which specifies the base directory to save experiment outputs.
 You should change this for your own setup and also update the dataset paths in `src/datasets/dataset_name.py`.
 The experiments include standard central SGD, DSGD, DSGT, and DiNNO training as well as DP-SGD and our algorithms DP-DSGD, DP-DSGT, and DP-DiNNO.

-Training curves and other metrics are logged using [wandb.ai](wandb.ai).
+Training curves and other metrics are logged using wandb.